 - Streams and rivers abound.
 To save weight, a couple of water bottles is generally all you’ll need to carry in the highlands of Ecuador, plus a means to purify anything you find en route.
-Water filters that work quickly, like Steripens, are great for this.
+Water filters that work quickly, like Steripens or Sawyers, are great for this.

 - Every town can serve up a belly-filling set lunch (almuerzo) and dinner (cena) menu.
 ‘Completos’ costs just a few dollars and includes a soup, main course and juice.
 They offer the best bang for the buck.
 Western food (pizza etc…) is generally available in large town and cities.
 Fried chicken and chips is another Ecuadorian favourite.